Known for its wild ponies and trails lined with rhododendrons, Grayson Highlands State Park in Virginia has been on my list for quite some time.

 Thomas Knob Shelter

-Unfortunately, while we had initially escaped having the ponies follow us, a fellow hiker opted to eat some potato chips on the trail and created a pony parade.
+Unfortunately, while we had initially escaped having the ponies follow us, another hiker opted to eat some potato chips while hiking and created a pony parade.

 For some reason, the ponies stopped at the shelter, even though the hiker with the potato chips kept going.